Quantum state preparation for multivariate functions: Methods

 Next, we approximate the target function with a finite Fourier or Chebyshev series of the form

 respectively.
 The largest index in the sum, $d$, is the \emph{degree} of the polynomial (for which $c_d$ or $c_{-d}$ does not vanish).
 We use $f_d$ to indicate either $f_d^F$ or $f_d^C$, which should be clear from context.
-If the coefficients of the infinite series are known, one approximation is truncation by setting $c_k=\hat c_k$ for all $|k|\leq d$.
-Another approximation is interpolation such that $f_d$ matches $f$ in a number of interpolation points.
-Computing accurate coefficients for this interpolant can be done with the fast Fourier transform (FFT) with classical preprocessing cost $\mathcal{O}(d\log d)$ (see Appendix~\ref{app:Chebyshev}--\ref{app:preprocessing}).
-A rule-of-thumb is that the smoother the target function the faster its finite series approximations converges with increasing $d$~\cite{boydChebyshevFourierSpectral2001,trefethenApproximationTheoryApproximation2019}.
+Two common methods for finding the coefficients $c_k$ are \emph{truncation} and \emph{interpolation}.
+If the coefficients of the infinite series are known, truncation sets $c_k=\hat c_k$ for all $|k|\leq d$.
+Interpolation matches $f_d(x_j)$ with $f(x_j)$ in $d+1$ (Chebyshev) or $2d+1$ (Fourier) interpolation points $x_j$.
+Computing the exact coefficients for this interpolant can be done with the fast Fourier transform (FFT) with classical preprocessing cost $\mathcal{O}(d\log d)$ (see Appendix~\ref{app:Chebyshev}--\ref{app:preprocessing}).
+Interpolation is often advantageous because the series coefficients $\hat{c}_k$ may not be known analytically for target functions of practical interest and numerically integrating their definition, Eq.~\eqref{eq:cheb_coeff}, could introduce higher preprocessing cost or an additional error.
+The uniform error of interpolation is at most a factor of 2 larger than the uniform error of truncation~\cite{boydChebyshevFourierSpectral2001}.
+A rule-of-thumb is that the smoother the target function the faster its finite series approximations converges with increasing $d$~\cite{boydChebyshevFourierSpectral2001,trefethenApproximationTheoryApproximation2019,trefethenMultivariatePolynomialApproximation2017}.

 For the multivariate case, we consider approximations with products of the corresponding basis functions.
 For example, in two dimensions